 What makes a SOC 2 audit successful?
-For service organizations, how do you make the most out of your compliance?
+How do you make the most out of your compliance for service organizations?

-Let’s take a look at four ways to prove that your SOC 2 audit was successful using one of our client’s SOC 2 audit journeys as an example.
+Let’s look at four ways to prove that your SOC 2 audit was successful using one of our client’s SOC 2 audit journeys as an example.

 iPost’s SOC 2 Compliance Journey

 iPost is a flexible and dynamic marketing automation solution for email and mobile needs, built for marketers by marketers.
 Like many others in the marketing industry, iPost was being asked by clients and prospects for evidence of their commitment to data security.
-When iPost decided to pursue SOC 2 compliance, it felt nerve-wracking to begin such a big project.
+When iPost decided to pursue SOC 2 compliance, beginning such a big project felt nerve-wracking.

 So, how did iPost know that their SOC 2 audit was successful?
 How can you know that your SOC 2 audit was successful?
 We’ll give you four key ways.